 - Cherry Picker/Forklift — working often full days, requiring a Forklift Licence and Certification in Fall Arrest Protection.
-Salary might be higher — about $15 p/hour
+Salary might be higher — about $15/hour.

 - AZ Drivers — loading, unloading and delivering materials or goods.
-These jobs require an AZ licence, driving experience and often a clear driving abstract, as well as the ability to life $50 lb
+These jobs require an AZ license, driving experience and often a clear driving abstract, as well as the ability to lift 50 lbs.

 - Construction — working on construction sites, doing a range of tasks including scaffold erection, assembly and stripping of concrete forms, concrete pouring, carpentry and/or woodworking, basic plumbing and electric knowledge and many others.
 Experience using nails guns, power tools, saws, measuring tape, hammer, and other tools are often required.
 Companies often will provide some training.
 Jobs are often performed on weekdays, starting early in the morning (7:30 am)

 - Warehouse Clerk — Often shift work, these jobs will include some training, but prefer experience and knowledge of computers and scanners, as well as working with inventory and cycle counts and shipping/receiving.
 Forklift is often valued, in addition to strong communication skills and the ability to do some lifting.

 - Food Service — these jobs are shift jobs, that often into the night and over weekends.
 Employers are most interested in an enthusiastic and warm personality, as well as the ability to multitask well.
 Knowledge and a passion for food and drinks is valued.
 Certain certifications might be needed, such as Smart Serve for alcohol servers might be required or Food Handling Certification for those working in the kitchen.